netifi-proteus/proteus-httpgateway/README.md

 #### 3. Send Request via Proteus Channel
 The request is then sent to the Proteus Broker cluster which transparently handles service discovery and load balancing to the backend services.

+If a destination was specified in the URL then the request will be sent to that specific instance.
+If only a group was specified, Proteus will load balance the request to the healthiest, most performant instance, in the group using our Predictive Load Balancing algorithm.

 #### 4. Invoke Service Method
 The request arrives and invokes the Proteus service method.